 - 1. The refurbishment and modernisation of the Village Hall - 2.
 Parking facilities to serve the Village Hall, School and St Andrews Church.
-Two sites are allocated for car parks to meet this need as shown on the Bredenbury settlement policies map: - a) Within Policy BWGB 4 Housing Allocation site 1 (around 16 spaces). - b) On land next to the St Andrews Church (around 12spaces).
+Two sites are allocated for car parks to meet this need: - a) Within Policy BWGB 4 Housing Allocation site 1 (around 16 spaces). - b) On land next to the St Andrews Church (around 12 spaces) as shown on the Map below